AnthonyRuffino/web-game/requirements/inital-requirements.md

 ## 🏗️ World, Building & NPCs

+### World Structure & Wrapping

+* **World Wrapping**: The game world is a finite rectangular area that wraps around at the edges.
+  * Moving east eventually leads to the west side of the world.
+  * Moving west eventually leads to the east side of the world.
+  * Moving north eventually leads to the south side of the world.
+  * Moving south eventually leads to the north side of the world.
+  * Initial world size should be small enough that a player can traverse from edge to edge in approximately 10-15 seconds at normal movement speed.
+  * World size should be configurable and expandable for future development.

+### Procedural Generation & Starting Position

+* **Deterministic Starting Position**: For each world seed, the procedural generation algorithm must deterministically select a starting position for the player.
+  * The starting position should be chosen so that the initial grid (with the red 'X') is visible to the player.
+  * Starting position should be consistent across game sessions with the same seed.
+  * Console command to restart the game with a new random seed.
+  * Future: Menu system for seed selection and character creation.

+### World Background & Visual Feedback

+* **Background Texture**: The entire playable world must have a background texture to provide visual feedback for player movement.
+  * When a world tile lacks any objects or tiles, it should display a background texture instead of the void of the black canvas.
+  * Background texture should be simple and lightweight (e.g., dots pattern rendered on canvas).
+  * Texture should be consistent across the entire world to provide relative motion reference.
+  * Background texture is purely aesthetic and does not require complex procedural generation.

 ### World Loading & Procedural Generation

 * The world must be divided into **chunks**; only chunks near the player are loaded into memory at any time.